Anonymous3202/ValExtractor/README.md

 # General Introduction

-This is the replication package for ICSE submission, containing both tools and data that are requested by the replication.
+This is the replication package for FSE submission, containing both tools and data that are requested by the replication.
 It also provides detailed instructions to replicate the evaluation.

 # Contents of the replication package